bitmax-exchange/bitmax-pro-api/source/includes/_rest_pub.md

 }
 ```

+**HTTP Request**

+`GET /api/pro/assets`

 You can obtain a list of all assets listed on the exchange through this API.

 ## List all Products